taylorSando/om-material-ui/README.md

 # om-material-ui

-A Clojure library designed to ... well, that part is up to you.
+A simple wrapper around React MaterialUI.
+It is basically like bootstrap-cljs.

 ## Usage

-FIXME

 ## License